AleGuarnieri/aleguarnieri.github.io/README.md

 ### Welcome

-I'm Alessandro, a data scientist professional working for "BIP xTech", an international consulting firm focused on Data analysis and Data Science.
-I am passionate about data science 📊 but not only, as I play the piano and I love arts in general. 🎼
+I'm Alessandro, a data scientist/engineer working for "BIP xTech".

-After an experience as a Salesforce Platform developer, I decided to move into the data science sector a few years ago, to combine my strong background and interest about science and informatics with something useful and applicable to the real world.
+After an experience as a Salesforce Platform developer, I decided to move into the data field a few years ago, to combine my strong background and interest informatics with something useful and applicable to the real world.

-I strongly believe in continuous learning, so I'm sharing here the activities I do to enrich my knowledge about this wonderful field.
+I strongly believe in continuous learning, so I'm sharing here the activities I do to enrich my knowledge.

-My dream?
-To keep learning and use my expertise to work and volunteer in the areas in which data science can be applied, giving back what I learned and contributing to make a positive impact in our society :earth_africa:

 You can find all the details on my background on [LinkedIn](https://www.linkedin.com/in/alessandro-guarnieri-ag/)